recitalAI/ragtime-projects/google_nq/README.md

 The 5 facts have been generated from the answer.
 As we can see, the facts are as independent as possible, and mostly rephrase the different sentences contained in the answer.

 ## Testing facts
-A good habit when facts have been generated is to test them using the same LLM used to generated them.
+A good habit when facts have been generated is to test them using the same LLM used to generate them.
 In this case, we run an automatic evaluation using the answers used to generate the facts (replace with your file name):
 ```python
 generators.gen_Evals(folder_in=FOLDER_FACTS, folder_out=FOLDER_EVALS,